Zeeshan-Mehdi110/Hekto-Ecommerce-Website/README.md

-Certainly!
-Here's an example of a README file for your MERN e-commerce project:

 # Hekto - E-commerce Website

 Hekto is a responsive e-commerce website built using the MERN (MongoDB, Express.js, React.js, Node.js) technology stack.
 It includes an admin dashboard, JWT authentication, Redux for state management, Material-UI for styling, React Router for routing, React Final Form for form handling, and integrates with a MongoDB database.